Oscarville, Georgia: Ellen Grice incident

 On 5 September 1912, a 22-year-old White woman named Ellen Grice made an allegation that two Black men had attempted to rape her.
-Grice claimed that she woke in her bed to find a Black man in her bed beside her, but all assailants were scared off by the arrival of Grice's mother.
+Grice claimed that she woke in her bed to find a Black man, but they were scared off by the arrival of Grice's mother.
 Five black men were arrested by the Forsyth County sheriff in connection with the case.
 News of the alleged attack and resulting arrests unsettled the surrounding black communities.
 A local Black preacher, Grant Smith, made an appeal to the sheriff that the five Black men who had been detained be released, claiming that there was not enough evidence in the case to charge all five men.
 Smith also claimed that Ellen Grice may have been in a consensual relationship with one of the suspects, and upon being caught, reported a crime, a defense known as "the old threadbare lie" and known to be used by White women caught in relationships with Black men.
 Smith's comments on the Grice case enraged the local White community, and a mob surrounded Smith on the steps of the courthouse, and Smith was beaten by the mob and horse-whipped.
 Smith sustained life-threatening injuries, but survived the attack.